abhishek-bharadwaj/choice-adapter/README.md

 # choice-adapter
-A flexible implementation of RecylerView to manage single and multi select custom views
+A flexible implementation of RecylerView Adapter to manage single and multi select custom views

 ### Gradle
 To get a Git project into your build: